Have you discovered your partner is LGBT?

 My voice was silenced for a long time because in telling my story, I am inadvertently telling his.
 My intent is not to shame him or tell the details of his story, but I have learned to find my voice in telling my own.
 I fully respect the difficulties and challenges my former partner had in his own life, and am happy that he has now begun to live an authentic life.
 It’s unfortunate that his pain and anguish had such a detrimental effect on me.

-The trauma of being collateral damage in someone else’s story is very real and it can take years to recover hope and rebuild a happy, fulfilling life, particularly without help and support.
-Counselling can help you process your pain and grow through your grief.
+The trauma of being collateral damage in someone else’s story is very real.
+It can take years to recover hope and rebuild a happy, fulfilling life, particularly without help and support.
+Counselling or coaching can help you process your pain and grow through your grief.
 It can help you find meaning in your experience and move forward to live your best life, whether you stay together or separate.